hoe94/DTC_MLOPS_Project/README.md

     ```

 #### Step 2 - Provisioned the Cloud Services by using Terraform (MLFlow Server)
+Thanks for the inspriration from [Nicholas](https://github.com/npogeant) to setup the MLFlow Server on AWS through Terraform. <br>
+He finds the gem on Github [link](https://github.com/DougTrajano/mlflow-server) about setup the MLFlow Server on AWS App Runner.

 1. Download & configure the Terraform on your local env. [link](https://www.terraform.io/downloads)

 2. Update the bucket under backend s3 for Terraform state bucket in terraform.tf under the path *infrastructure/terraform.tf*<br>